 REVEL is known for fast and beautiful downhill courses.
 The amount of downhill is what makes REVEL races remarkably unique.
-There are many "net downhill" races out there, but REVEL has a series of races that consistently rank in the top 10 fastest marathon and half marathon courses anywhere – including the #1 fastest course in 2015 rankings.
+There are many "net downhill" races out there, but REVEL has a series of races that consistently rank in the top 10 fastest marathon and half marathon courses anywhere – including the #1 fastest course in the country.

 Preparing for a fast downhill course doesn't require any special skill as a runner.
 Downhill racing does place unique demands on your body, but as a distance runner you already have the well-developed muscle structure to handle the physical challenges of all the blazing-fast REVEL courses.
 The key to a successful and rewarding downhill race is to learn proper downhill form, train with the right amount of downhill volume and intensity, and otherwise prepare your entire body – legs, back, shoulders, arms, and even head position – for the physical demands that make a downhill course different from most other courses.